zlq147/CompilE/README.md

 </p>

 ### 2. Reproduce the Results
-To reproduce the above results, please run the following commands.
+To reproduce the above results, download the pkl files for the four datasets [here](https://drive.google.com/drive/folders/1V4z9FeunObC0IOvDcRNH5A5_uCWVxHsN).

+You can also run the commands without downloading those pkl files.
+The pkl files will be created before training, it may take some times.

+However the newly-constructed pkl files may **not** guarantee the results reproduction, thus we recommand you to download pkl files in advance, and then run the following commands.

 ```shell script
 #################################### WN18RR ####################################